VidishMehta001/Dynamic-Frontend/README.md

 # 🚀 Go Live!
 - Deployed at [Link](https://dynamic-frontend-pysrry2xw-vidish-mehtas-projects.vercel.app/)
-- Please note LLM functionality is disabled currently to save cost💰, but I am happy to discuss if you found this project interesting.
+- Please note Agentic/LLM functionality is disabled currently to save cost💰, but I am happy to discuss if you found this project interesting.

 📬 Contact
 - Built by [Vidish Mehta](mailto:vpm28@cornell.edu) as an exploration in adaptive, AI-driven UX design.